SinJie00/SinJie00/README.md

 - 👋 Hi, I’m @SinJie00
 - 👀 I’m interested in programming and discovering new projects.
-- 🌱 I’m currently learning Flutter, web programming and more programming languages.
+- 🌱 I’m currently learning Java, C++, Python, HTML/CSS, Javascript, PhP
+-     and I hope to learn more programming languages.
 - 💞️ I’m looking to collaborate on any projects.
 - 📫 How to reach me ?
 Just dm at my profile!